Yasumoto/talks/2019/11/01/Fluently_NoSQL.md

         }
     }

-^ This is our opportunity to convert credentials & region (our configuration) into a connection.
+^ The database converts our configuration (credentials & region) into a connection.

+^ It also creates the AWS SDK client to Dynamo, since it receives the configuration values.

 ^ Our connection will ask us for a client when it's ready to spin one up.